-All of this week we’re sharing some of favourite painting tips & tricks with you!
+All of this week we’re sharing some of our favourite painting tips & tricks with you!

 On Monday we shared our top 3 practical reasons why painting your walls a dark colour is a good idea and today we’re sharing our favourite painting tips & tricks to help save time and achieve a perfect finish.